cybertec-postgresql/pgwatch2/docs/long_term_installations.rst

 -------------------

 Some metrics (SQL) are regularly corrected as suggestions / improvements come in and new ones are also added mostly due to new metrics being added in latest PG versions.
-So 1-2x per year would make sense to delete (backups!) the initial ones and import new ones from the definition [file](https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/sql/config_store/metric_definitions.sql) or update them "metrics" [folder](https://github.com/cybertec-postgresql/pgwatch2/tree/master/pgwatch2/metrics) when using the YAML setup.
+So 1-2x per year would make sense to refresh them by deleting old ones (after pullin a backup of course!) and importing new ones from the definition `file <https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/sql/config_store/metric_definitions.sql>`_ file or updating the "metrics" folder at */etc/pgwatch2/metrics* when using the file based setup.
+The latter will happen automatically when installing a new version of the RPM / DEB packages.

 NB!
 If you add your own custom metrics make sure not to delete them!